jjvanzon/JJs-Reference-Architecture/Layers.md

 Data layer and presentation layer are programmed using fixed patterns.
 The business layer uses patterns too, but it gets a little more creative.
 If anything special needs to happen, this belongs in the business layer, since that is the machinery of the system.

-The data layer is also called the ‘data access layer’ or ‘persistence layer’.
+The data layer is also called the 'data access layer' or 'persistence layer'.

-The business layer is also referred to as ‘business logic’.
+The business layer is also referred to as 'business logic'.

-The presentation layer is sometimes referred to as the ‘front-end’.
+The presentation layer is sometimes referred to as the 'front-end'.

 Data Layer